Forensic First Responder

 Training Components

-Tools and Techniques: Familiarize with essential software and hardware tools used in digital evidence collection and initial analysis.
+- Tools and Techniques: Familiarise with essential software and hardware tools used in digital evidence collection and initial analysis.

 Building Skills for Complex Scenarios